-The Board of the János M. Bak Fellowship on Medieval Central Europe invites applications for its 2021 Fellowship.
-With sadness, we also mark in this way, the passing of Professor Bak and wish to remember and take forward his legacy.
+The Board of the János M. Bak Fellowship on Medieval Central Europe invites applications for its 2022 Fellowship.

 The Fellowship will be awarded to an early- or mid-career researcher (upper limit 15 years from the award of the PhD, excluding periods of maternity/paternity leave) who has already shown significant contribution to the research of medieval Central Europe in any field of study in the period between 800 and 1600 CE.
 The fellowship is open to scholars of any nationality, irrespective of employment status.
 While hosted by the Department of Medieval Studies at Central European University (Budapest and Vienna) it will be located at the CEU’s Budapest campus.
 Janos Bak Fellows will be accommodated in the Raoul Wallenberg Guesthouse.
 It is required to be resident in Budapest for the duration of the fellowship and to take an active part in the research culture of the Department of Medieval Studies.
 We particularly encourage projects that make an explicit use of academic, archival, library or museum resources in Budapest.
 When appropriate, the fellows will also have the possibility to associate themselves with one of the workgroups of the CEU Democracy Institute, and make a medievalist contribution to their themes (such as “the rule of law”, “media and digital technologies”, “inequalities” and, especially, “the history of ideas and practices of democracy”).
 Fellows will be asked to hold a public lecture at CEU and be available for consultation to CEU students.

 Applicants to the fellowship have to submit:

 - a research proposal (c.
 800 words) containing the following:

 - outline of proposed research (in the context of existing scholarship),

 - why this project will benefit from being conducted in Budapest